free web page software

 Before we get started, I hold a readiness or “fit” meeting with you.
 The purpose of this meeting is two-fold:

-Once this is done and we both know what to expect from the program, I will guide you through my proven methodology, with intensive, personalized, 1:1 hands-on direction and support over 3 months.
-You will learn to step out of your comfort zone and find the job that will springboard your career.
+Once this is done and we both agree to move forward, I will guide you through my methodology, with intensive, personalized, 1:1 hands-on direction and support.

 The 8 Steps in My Methodology